Your Criminal Record Was Expunged. Now What?

 As indicated on our FAQ page, private companies, and even government agencies, sometimes report prior arrests and convictions even after those events have been expunged.
 Adding insult to injury, the “facts” that they report are often wrong.
 In view of these possibilities, job applicants confronted with questions about expunged events must proceed with caution.

 When filling out job applications, it is first necessary to determine whether its questions are being answered under oath.
 If the answers must be notarized, then they are under oath.
 If the form states that answers are being provided “under penalty of perjury,” that is another indication.
 Private company forms that are not notarized are typically not under oath.
-Determination of whether answers are being given under oath requires careful examination of the form.
+Determination of whether answers are being given under oath may require careful examination of the form.
 A lawyer can help.

 In many instances, applicants may, and should, deny existence of expunged events, even when answers to such questions are given under oath.
-Question 8 on our FAQ Page goes into great detail about how to respond to such questions.
+Question 8 on our FAQ Page goes into much detail about how to analyze such questions.
 For responses not under oath, practical considerations still exist.
 Risks exist in divulging.
 Risks also exist in not divulging.

 The risk of divulging is that your candor may cause the company to reject your application where your application would otherwise have been accepted.
 The risk of not divulging is that, if the company learns of the expunged event, termination (or refusal to hire) becomes a real possibility.
 So how to respond?